starburstdata/starburst-deploy/azure/README.md

 3. Edit and set the following shell variables:

+>TIP: Copy and paste this section into a shell script and edit the values from there.

 ```shell
 # Shouldn't need to change this link, unless we move the repo
 export github_link="https://raw.githubusercontent.com/starburstdata/starburst-deploy/main/helm/"